 Individuals looking to develop skills to design both aesthetically pleasing and functional residential, commercial and similar small scale landscapes.

-- Develop skills related to the business of running a of landscape design practice
+- Develop skills related to the business of running a of landscape design practice; and

 - Design Context, Historical Influences & Philosophies